legendsovermyths/beyond-bigo/src/data/patternMatchingSteroidsBlog.md

 ## Wait, There's a Problem

-Now here's the thing about tries: they're absolutely amazing for checking if a word exists in a dictionary.
+Now here's the thing about tries: they're amazing for checking if a word exists in a dictionary.
 Got a word?
 Walk down the trie, hit an end marker, boom, it's there.
 Beautiful.

 But our problem is different.
 We're not asking "does this word exist?"
 We're asking "does our billion-character DNA sequence contain any of these 10,000 patterns?"
 And that's where tries get... problematic.